arvindr21/fill-image/README.md

 ### Setup

-Add a reference to `fill-image.js` file either by downloading the source file from [here](https://github.com/arvindr21/fill-image/blob/master/dist/fill-image.min.js) or you by running
+Add a reference to `fill-image.js` file either by downloading the source file from [here](https://github.com/arvindr21/fill-image/blob/master/dist/fill-image.min.js) or by running

 ```bash
  $ bower install fill-image --save